BYD Battery buying guide:

 The infographic image explains the warranty information for the BYD battery: 1.
 A 10-year product warranty, 2.
 A performance warranty of 60% of its usable capacity after 10 years, or, the battery reaches its minimal energy throughput level.

-BYD home batteries with a 10-year product warranty.
-The performance warranty for BYD solar batteries works differently, either:
+BYD home batteries come with a 10-year product warranty.
+The performance warranty for BYD solar batteries works differently, it's either:

 • 60% of the battery’s usable energy after 10 years

-BYD states that the performance warranty applies to whichever comes first, 10 years of operation or when the minimum throughout energy level is reached.
+BYD states that the performance warranty applies to whichever comes first, 10 years of operation or when the minimum throughput energy level is reached.

-It may be that the useful life of the battery exceeds 10 years, though the warranty will cease at this point.
+While the useful life of the battery may exceed 10 years, the warranty will cease at this point.

 High voltage BYD Battery-Box Premium range